This page provides information on how to quickly get up and running with Umpire.

 Umpire uses CMake and BLT to handle builds.
 Make sure that you have a modern compiler loaded and the configuration is as simple as:

-By default, Umpire will only support host memory.
-Additional backends for device support can be enabled using the options detailed in Advanced Configuration.
-CMake will provide output about which compiler is being used and the values of other options.
+By default, Umpire will attempt to build with CUDA.
+CMake will provide output about which compiler is being used, and what version of CUDA was detected.
 Once CMake has completed, Umpire can be built with Make:

 To install Umpire, just run: